leilahojat/leilahojat/content/event/grandrounds 2021-09-21.md

 location: Zoom

-summary: Will review the diagnosis and management of pneumonia in the inpatient setting.
+summary: Review of the diagnosis and management of pneumonia in the inpatient setting.
-abstract: Will review the diagnosis and management of pneumonia in the inpatient setting.
+abstract: Review of the diagnosis and management of pneumonia in the inpatient setting.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.